 This is information that we obtained about you from other sources such as LinkedIn, corporate websites, job boards, online CV libraries, your business card and personal recommendations.
-In this case, we will inform you by sending you this Privacy Notice within a maximum of 30 days of contacting you, the source of the personal data, and for what purpose we intend to retain and process your personal data.

 If requested to do so by a client, or it is a requirement of our contract with a client, we may ask you for some ethnicity and diversity information to support the client’s equal opportunities monitoring.
 This could be information about your ethnic background, gender, disability, age, sexual orientation, religion or other similar beliefs, and/or social-economic background.
 Any information that is disclosed to the client will be anonymised where relevant.